stakita/openmaps_tiler/README.md

 # openmaps_tiler

+This repository contains tools for ingesting [GPX data](https://en.wikipedia.org/wiki/GPS_Exchange_Format) from GoPro video files and generating video files representing the location and time from the stream as well as representing the overall location track as a background annotation.
+The intention is to have two main view types:

+1. An overview map view showing the current position relative to the zoomed out complete track

+2. A chase map view showing a zoomed in view of the current location position

+Map data is obtained from [OpenStreetMap](https://en.wikipedia.org/wiki/OpenStreetMap) which has tiles available to download and use under the [Open Database License](https://en.wikipedia.org/wiki/Open_Database_License).

+This repository contains two main scripts for generating these views as well as supporting modules to achieve this.

+## Data Types

 To use Open Street Map tiles, we need to convert between 3 representations of geolocation data:

-1. Longitude and lattitude coordinates (Coordinate)
+1. **Coordinate** - Longitude and latitude coordinates
    * This is what we use in the real world
-2. Open Street Map tile coordinates (TilePoint)
+2. **TilePoint** - Open Street Map tile coordinates
    * This is a scaled mapping where the integer portion of the x and y parameters represent a tile grid identifier
-3. Tile pixel coordinates (PixelPoint)
+3. **PixelPoint** - Tile pixel coordinates
    * When the tile coordinates are expanded out to specific pixels in the tile (tiles are 256 * 256 pixels)

-Converting between these types allows us to resolve a Coordinate object (lon/lat) to a tile coordinate (for tile retrieval), and then reference a specific pixel in the tile that the original Coordinate object corresponds to.
+Converting between these types allows us to resolve a Coordinate object (longitude/latitude) to a tile coordinate (for tile retrieval), and then reference a specific  pixel in the tile that the original Coordinate object corresponds to.

 One complicating factor is that the y-axis for TilePoint and PixelPoint space runs opposite to longitude - as longitude increases, TilePoint and PixelPoint y-values decrease.
 This has ramifications for bounding boxes

+## Scripts

-## Generate chase video - create_chase_video.py
+### create_chase_video.py - Generate chase video

 This tool takes a gpx file and generates a chase video which is a view where the current location is centered in the viewport and the map shifts as the location updates.
 The view contains the track of points over the whole session.
 The idea here is that it is a close up of the state around the current position.

 ![](./doc/chase_example.png)

-### Process
+#### Process

 The general process for generating the chase video is as follows: